autoplot/documentation/javadoc/org/das2/math/fft/ComplexArray.Double.md

+# org.das2.math.fft.ComplexArray.Double

-# org.das2.math.fft.ComplexArray.DoubleComplexArray that is accessed by doubles
+ComplexArray that is accessed by doubles

 ***
 <a name="getImag"></a>
 # getImag